ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

 date: 2024-07-28 14:00:00 +0000
 ---

+With our hiatus gone and the tournament finished, [the Perennial](https://theperennial.net/) has crowned another champion!

 ![](/wiki/shared/news/2024-05-21-the-perennial-returns/banner.jpg)

-With our hiatus gone and the tournament finished, [the Perennial](https://theperennial.net/) has crowned another champion!
 With 2021 and 2022 having many repeat winners, 2024 breathes fresh air onto the podium.
-Players who did not participate or podium in 2021 or 2022 abound in the top three this year, and rather than the whopping three repeat winners from 2021 to 2022, 2024 sees eight completely new winners!
+Players who did not participate or podium in 2021 or 2022 find themselves in the top three this year, and rather than the whopping three repeat winners from 2021 to 2022, 2024 sees eight completely new winners!

 ## Summary

 ![](/wiki/shared/news/2024-07-28-the-perennial-concludes/podium.jpg)

-Congratulations to APAC RADIANT for their first ever Perennial victory along with their first ever podium finish in the Perennial!
-Congratulations as well to together we are terrific and Bob for their second and third place finishes.
+Congratulations to team *APAC RADIANT* for their first ever Perennial victory along with their first ever podium finish in the Perennial!
+Congratulations as well to team *together we are terrific* and team *Bob* for their second and third place finishes.

-With the change to the tournament's ruleset, team formation was limited this year; teams had to be all from the same region of the world, either the Americas; Europe, the Middle East, and Africa; or Asia, Australia, and Oceania.
+With the change to the tournament's ruleset, team formation was limited this year.
+Teams had to be all from the same region of the world, either the Americas; Europe, the Middle East, and Africa; or Asia, Australia, and Oceania.
 This made for very many competitive matches throughout the tournament, and some very interesting matchups.
-For example, the grand finals match between APAC RADIANT and together we are terrific was in many ways reminiscent of South Korea vs USA in the osu!
+For example, the Grand Finals match between *APAC RADIANT* and *together we are terrific* was in many ways reminiscent of South Korea vs. USA in the osu!
 World Cup.

 ## Grand Finals recap